 Released October 2011

 The original MacBook Air was more of a status symbol than a computer.
-Sure, it was a functional laptop that could glide into a manila envelope, but the $1,799 laptop was, by and large, a secondary machine — it trailed behind other...
+Sure, it was a functional laptop that could glide into a manila envelope, but the...
 Read Full Review

 Priced At $1,299.99